Leskovac: Sports

-Leskovac has a proud sporting history and is home to several teams, including football clubs GFK Dubočica and FK Sloga Leskovac, basketball team KK Zdravlje, and handball team RK Dubočica 54.
+Football is by far the most popular sport in Leskovac.
+The main club, including football clubs GFK Dubočica and FK Sloga Leskovac, represents the city in Serbian competitions and has a loyal local fan base.
+Matches are played at the modern Dubočica Stadium, which has become a symbol of the city’s sports development.
+The stadium also hosts national team games and other events, bringing wider attention to Leskovac.

+Basketball is another important sport, with clubs like basketball team KK Zdravlje competing at a national level.
+Indoor sports halls in the city are often full of young athletes training in basketball, volleyball, and handball handball team RK Dubočica 54..
+These sports are especially popular among students and contribute to a strong youth sports culture.

+Leskovac also supports a variety of individual sports such as athletics, tennis, and martial arts.
+Local clubs regularly train young competitors, some of whom go on to represent the region at national and international competitions.
+Parks and recreational areas in the city are often used for running and fitness activities, making sport accessible to everyone.

 Economy and infrastructure

 Economy of Leskovac is diverse, but it is still somewhat stagnating as a city in whole.
 Overall, industry has a minor growth, but its growth is safe and in the future, industry will certainly face another growth that will increase its status among Serbia's largest cities.
 Its main industry is light industry such as textile, household commodities and medical industries.
 Leskovac has mine of lead and zinc called "Leskovac Lece".

 The first boom occurred after WW1 and lasted until 1941.
 It was "succeeded" in the late 1940s.
 During so called "Yugoslav economic miracle" (1950s – c.1980) Leskovac has developed into not just regional, but textile center in entire Southeast Europe.
 It became known as "Serbian Manchester".
 Leskovac Lece was constructed during that era.
 During the NATO bombing of Yugoslavia, Leskovac was severely damaged like no other city in Europe at the time.

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):